 Philip Oakley answered:

-A snaphot is like a tar or zip of all your tracked files.
+A snapshot is like a tar or zip of all your tracked files.
 This means it is easier to determine (compared to lots of diffs) the current content.

 Keeping all the snapshots as separate loose items, when the majority of their content is unchanged would be very inefficient, so git then uses, at the right time, an efficient (and obviously lossless) compression technique to ‘zip’ all the snapshots together so that the final repository is ‘packed’.
 The overall effect is a very efficient storage scheme.